Kagu-tsuchi

 Kagutsuchi (カグツチ; Old Japanese: Kagututi), also known as Hi-no-Kagutsuchi or Homusubi among other names, is the kami of fire in classical Japanese mythology.

 Mythology

 Kagutsuchi's birth burned his mother Izanami, causing her death.
 His father Izanagi, in his grief, beheaded Kagutsuchi with his sword, Ame no Ohabari (天之尾羽張), and cut his body into eight pieces, which became eight volcanoes.
 Kagutsuchi's corpse created numerous deities, which typically includes Watatsumi, Kuraokami, Takemikazuchi, Futsunushi, Amatsu-Mikaboshi, and Ōyamatsumi.

+The precise origin of each deity varies between, and even within, the two chief mythological chronicles.
+According to the Kojiki, the deities Kuraokami, Takaokami, and Kuramitsuha were born from the blood dripping from Ame-no-Ohabari as it struck Kagutsuchi; the Nihon Shoki instead states that Izanagi cut Kagutsuchi into three pieces, from which arose Ikazuchi-no-Kami, Ōyamatsumi, and Takaokami.
+Blood dripping from the sword's tip onto a mass of rocks (or, per the Nihon Shoki, upon five hundred cliffs) produced the paired deities Iwasaku and Nesaku, and Iwatsutsunoo and Iwatsutsunome; the Nihon Shoki sometimes describing the latter pair as a single deity, Iwatsutsuo.
+Blood dripping from the sword's hilt, meanwhile, produced the deities Mikahayahi and Hihayahi.

 Kagutsuchi's birth, in Japanese mythology, comes at the end of the creation of the world and marks the beginning of death.
 In the Engishiki, a source which contains the myth, Izanami, in her death throes, bears the water goddess Mizuhanome, instructing her to pacify Kagu-tsuchi if he should become violent.
 This story also contains references to traditional fire-fighting tools: gourds for carrying water and wet clay and water reeds for smothering fires.